 Polypharmacy.
 Older patients commonly take 8 to 15 medications prescribed by multiple specialists over years.
 Some interact.
 Some are no longer needed.
 Some were started for a condition that's been resolved.
 Without a physician who takes the time to review the complete list and simplify where possible, the medication burden just grows, and it's a common source of falls, confusion, and other complications.

 Cognitive changes.
 Detecting early memory problems requires knowing the patient over time.
 Baseline matters.
 Subtle changes get missed in rushed appointments with rotating providers.
 A longitudinal relationship catches what a single encounter can't.
+(Full breakdown of how cognitive monitoring works in this practice.)

 Falls and gait issues.
 Assessing fall risk, home hazards, and mobility changes needs more than a blood pressure check and a reflex test.
 House calls are particularly useful here because I see the actual environment.